-Sweep or vacuum floor

-- Clean the floor with proper hardwood floor cleaner Install transition pieces i.e. thresholds, t-moldings, base boards and quarter round.
+- Sweep or vacuum floor.
+Clean the floor with proper hardwood floor cleaner.
+Install transition pieces -i.e. thresholds, t-moldings, base boards and quarter round.
 Nail moldings to wall, not the floor.
 Inspect final floor for nicks and or minor gaps fill with appropriate color wood putty.
 Unused material should be left with owner and stored in a dry place in case of future repairs are needed.
-Do not use tape to secure floor protection during construction or renovation.
-Use ram board or similar to protect the floor
+Use plywood or hardboard when moving heavy appliances or furniture across floor.